Springfield Armory XD: History

 In 2002, Springfield Armory, Inc., negotiated licensing rights to the United States market for the polymer-frame striker-fired HS2000 pistol being manufactured in Croatia by HS Produkt.

 Using XD (eXtreme Duty) branding, Springfield Armory subsequently expanded the series to include ten models in three different calibers and five different cartridges, seven barrel lengths, and six finishes (black, black bi-tone, olive drab, olive drab bi-tone, flat dark earth, and flat dark earth bi-tone).
 The XD sub-compact was named "Pistol of the Year" by American Rifleman for 2003, followed by the XD chambered in .45 ACP being named "Handgun of the Year" by both American Rifleman and the Shooting Industry Academy of Excellence for 2006.

-The XD-M variant (where 'M' represents match grade) was introduced in mid-2008; it won "Handgun of the Year" from American Rifleman for 2009.
+The XD-M variant (where 'M' represents match grade) was introduced in 2007; it won "Handgun of the Year" from American Rifleman for 2009.
 The most noticeable differences from the original XD models are the interchangeable back-straps and match-grade barrel.
 The first XD-M was chambered in .40 S&W with a 4.5 inch barrel, holding 16 rounds in the magazine.
 This was soon followed by 9×19mm Parabellum (9mm) and .45 ACP chamberings.
 In 2018, 10mm Auto was added.
 The XD-M series is also produced as compact pistols in .40 S&W, .45 ACP and 9mm with 3.8 inch barrels.
 A "competition" series is chambered in 9mm, 10mm Auto, .40 S&W, and .45 ACP with a 5.25 inch barrel, remotely resembling the tactical XD pistols with 5 inch barrels.